WCHS Course Handbook

 This course stresses experiencing and experimenting with new media, pursuing artistic areas of interest, creating quality works of art, and building an excellent portfolio.
 In addition, students will examine different periods in art history.
 Grades are based on class projects, class participation, sketchbook assignments, building a quality portfolio, midterm and final exams/projects, and final portfolio review.

-🎨IB VISUAL ARTS 1 & 2
+🎨IB VISUAL ARTS 1 & 2 (Not offering VA1 2026-2027)

 🕒 Duration: Full Year 🎓 Credit: 1 🔑 Prerequisite: None 🎨 Grade Level: 11–12